stanislaw/SoftwareDesignHeuristics/README.md

 ### Lack of Knowledge II

 An interesting feature of inexperience is that it imposes limits on a software system's ability to scale.
 Software written with unawareness at its core will eventually become rigid and nightmarish, to the point where team members start avoiding the "dark forest" of its codebase.
 The natural consequence is that such software reaches an upper bound of complexity.
 Paradoxically, this means that someone tasked with re-engineering it will often find its complexity manageable in the end.

-### Other

-- Always leave code in a better state than it had been before you got it, save a time for future you or someone else to make it even better (dedicated to folks who enjoy fixing things "in just a few minutes").

 ## Systems